titanclass/thingy91-lorawan-nbiot/README.md

 > blinky app provided with this project, which just runs in secure mode and so doesn't require an additional SPM as
 > described below).

-By default, the program is flashed to memory address 0x0005_0000.
+By default, the program is flashed to memory address 0x0004_0000.
 A Nordic Secure Partition Manager program is also required to be flashed to the device.
 [Nordic provide one](https://github.com/nrfconnect/sdk-nrf/tree/master/samples/spm) which jumps to this address.
-A built version of it exists in the root folder and is named "spm.hex".
-This SPM needs to be flashed to the device before flashing/debugging the main program here e.g.:
+The command to build this spm is (from your Nordic/Zephyr installation):

 ```
-nrfjprog --program ./spm.hex --sectorerase
+source zephyr/zephyr-env.sh
+west build -b thingy91_nrf9160 nrf/samples/spm --pristine
+west flash
 ```

 Structure